Dead animals and reports of sickness after Ohio train derailment in East Palestine

 “I don’t know if that’s going to work, but we have to do something,” she said.

-Couple Chris and Jamie Wallace told NewsNation that both they and their three-year-old child were diagnosed with an upper respiratory infection after going to hospital with breathing difficulties.
+Chris and Jamie Wallace told NewsNation that they and their three-year-old child were diagnosed with upper respiratory infections after going to hospital with breathing difficulties.

 Vinyl chloride, which is used to make plastic pipes, wires and packaging, is associated with an increased risk of a rare form of liver cancer, hepatic angiosarcoma, along with primary liver cancer, brain and lung cancers, lymphoma, and leukemia, Cancer.gov reports.